apache/beam/learning/prompts/documentation-lookup-nolinks/43_ai_llm_inference.md

 * `model_params`: the dictionary of model parameters.
 * `device`: the device to run the model on (e.g. "cpu" or "gpu").
 * `inference_fn`: the function to run the inference during RunInference.
+* `large_model`: whether to use the memory minimization mode for large models.

 For information on supported popular frameworks and models, refer to the reference documentation for the `apache_beam.ml.inference` package.